KetanSomvanshi/ytube-clone/README.md

 # YTube Clone

-Foobar is a Python library for dealing with word pluralization.
+Simple python app to sync youtube videos meta data to a local database.

 ## Running the application
-A complete application is dockerized and docker-compose can be used to run the application.
+Complete application is dockerized and docker-compose can be used to run the application.
 To handle environment variables config/.env file needs to be created. config/env.sample provided for reference.
 If you create config/.env file by copying config/env.sample, you just need to update api_key
 ```bash